Welcome to today's edition of the Rush 24-7 podcast.

 Clinton also said he thinks it'd be wise if she did not pledge to serve a full term as Senate.

-We know what she's uh what she's going to do.
+We know what she's going to do.

 They're now looking at the next Republican nominee that the president will name, the next judicial nominee.

-And uh so are members of the right.
+And so are members of the right.

 I may be the only one that has a smidgen of optimism for you as the program unfolds, but I can't help it.

-I I I uh it's it's the way I'm naturally inclined.
+It's the way I'm naturally inclined.

-I I I look at the Democrats continuing to corkscrew themselves into the ground, and I know that it may not appear that way to all of you, but give you one example.
+And I know that it may not appear that way to all of you, but give you one example.

-I don't care whether it's a Boston Globe today or the LA Times or any news organization, whatever the story is, the media analyzes it from uh from two vantage points.
+I don't care whether it's a Boston Globe today or the L.A.
+Times or any news organization.

-One is how will this help the Democrats?
+One is, how will this help the Democrats?

 And two, how will it hurt Bush?

-They're looking at the vote on John Roberts now, and I told you this on Friday, purely as a politically strategic move.
+And I told you this on Friday, purely as a politically strategic move.

 How many Democrats ought to vote for the guy?